Changes in Individual School Budgets in FY21

 - At-Risk Funds

-The at-risk allocation is based on the cumulative students that are at-risk of academic failure.
-The current definition for at-risk is based on students who are homeless, in the District's foster care system, qualify for Temporary Assistance for Needy Families (TANF) or the Supplemental Nutrition Assistance Program (SNAP), or high school students that are one year older, or more, than the expected age for the grade in which the student is enrolled.
-According to DC law, at-risk funds are supposed to follow the student to his or her school, with school leaders determining how best to use these additional resources.
+The at-risk allocation is based on the number of students that are at-risk of academic failure based on one or more of the following: homeless, in the District's foster care system, receiving Temporary Assistance for Needy Families (TANF) or the Supplemental Nutrition Assistance Program (SNAP), or in high school only, are at least one year older than the expected age for their grade.
+At-risk funds follow the student to his or her school.

 - ASP Funds

-After-School Programs (ASP) are funded by Temporary Assistance for Needy Families (TANF) grants, parent co-payments, and local funds.
-Since TANF composes the majority of ASP funds, ASP programs are concentrated at Title I schools.
+After-School Programs (ASP), once funded in whole or in part by Temporary Assistance for Needy Families (TANF) grants, are now funded predominantly by local funds supplemented by 21st Century Community Learning Center federal funding.
+Only the former appear here; the latter are included in Grants.
 All students may participate in schools with ASP and parents pay a co-payment to attend that is calculated based on a sliding scale.

 - ECR Funds

-DCPS's FY2017 Budget Development Guide provides a detailed review of the current budget process.
+DCPS's FY21 Budget Guide [pdf] provides a detailed review of the current budget process.

 DCFPI publishes a School Finance Primer to help residents, parents and elected officials understand how DC schools are funded.